dzhng/zod-gpt/README.md

   // default: true
   autoHeal?: boolean;

+  // set message history, useful if you want to continue an existing conversation messageHistory?: ChatRequestMessage[];

   // the number of time to retry this request due to rate limit or recoverable API errors
   // default: 3
   retries?: number;